New CalFresh Employment and Training Model

 Fresh Success helps community colleges and community-based organizations effectively start and manage CalFresh Employment and Training (E&T) programs in partnership with their counties.
 Through Fresh Success, CalFresh participants gain education and training that will lead to better employment and a path to economic self-sufficiency.
 This new approach to CalFresh Employment & Training, which connects counties with local colleges and CBOs that have available match funds, allows for increased federal funding and innovative, job-driven approaches.

 The Foundation provides tools, templates, training, and technical assistance to ease the start-up process, support effective program practices, and help manage federal funding.
-The Foundation will build upon the successes of these Fresh Success pilot projects to expand to additional sites in 2017.

 “The labor market is rapidly evolving.
 By 2020, two-thirds of jobs will require some education beyond high school.
 To compete for these jobs, SNAP participants need skills training and education, not just help with a résumé.”